Fourteen-year-old Tina would teach me more about medicine and the life force than I thought I needed to learn.

 The doors of the emergency room swung open as the paramedic team swept in.
 I was standing in line on the receiving hospital team, ready for the handover.

 ‘We have Tina, a 14-year-old girl with suspected bacterial meningitis,’ we were told.
 ‘She weighs about 40 kg and is febrile and drowsy.
 Her neck is stiff, she has a petechial rash and her breathing and circulation are rapid but stable.
 We’ve started IV fluids.’

 That evening, as I settled into bed, I ran the day through my mind and recalled Tina’s case.
 Immediately, histological images of healthy brain tissue and meningitis flashed through my mind.
-I watched with interest as these mind movies showed me cartoons of immune responses, which then expanded until I could visualise the myriad of body functions taking place during such an overwhelming infection.
+I watched with interest as these mind movies showed me cartoons of immune responses.
+They then expanded until I could visualise the myriad of body functions taking place during such an overwhelming infection.

 I could see how we as medics were doing our best to support all these bodily functions as best we could throughout this healing process.

 Although I was thankful to the miraculous modern medicine that helped keep Tina alive that day, I felt even more awe for the human body and its ability to regulate itself, overcome disease and self-repair.
 It became clear to me how vital – but small – the medical contribution was to Tina’s ability to heal.
 Her body had been keeping her brain safe for 14 years.
 On that day, it was her body that had regulated her stability while we messed around with it.
 And now her body’s healing capacity would be called upon to make major repairs so that she could continue living a normal life.
 Modern medicine, with all its achievements, could only take on a fraction of the body’s functions, not to mention the repair of cells and tissues.